RagnarB83/ash-documentation/docs/workflows-examples.rst

 The examples in 3a ran each job sequentially, one after the other, according to the list of functional strings defined.
 While ORCA parallelization was utilized, it may be more economical to run the jobs simultaneously instead, especially if there are lot of jobs to go through.
 This can be accomplished using the **Singlepoint_parallel** function inside ASH.
-Here Python multiprocessing (pool.map) is utilized.
-In this case ORCA parallelization must be turned off as the parallelization strategies are not compatible.
+Here Python multiprocessing (pool.apply_async) is utilized.
+In this case ORCA parallelization is by default turned off, though it can be enabled if done carefully.
 See :doc:`parallelization` for more information.

 .. code-block:: python